microse-rpc/microse-node/docs/api.md

 This class has the following extra properties and methods:

-- `serve(options: string | ServerOptions, immediate?: boolean): Promise<RpcServer>`
+- `serve(options: string | ServerOptions): Promise<RpcServer>`
     Serves an RPC server according to the given options.
-If `options` is a string, it could be a URL or Unix socket filename. `immediate` sets whether to open the channel immediately after creating the server, it's set `true` by default.
-However, if you want to do some preparations and register modules before serving, set it to `false`, and call `RpcServer.open()` manually.
+If `options` is a string, it could be a URL or Unix socket filename.
-- `connect(options: string | ClientOptions, immediate?: boolean): Promise<RpcClient>`
+- `connect(options: string | ClientOptions): Promise<RpcClient>`
     Connects to an RPC server according to the given options.
-If `options` is a string, it could be a URL or Unix socket filename.`immediate` sets whether to open the channel immediately after creating the client, it's set `true` by default.
-However, if you want to do some preparations and register modules before connecting, set it to `false`, and call `RpcClient.open()` manually.
 - `resolve(path: string): string` Resolves the given path to a module name.
 - `watch(listener?: (event: "change" | "unlink", filename: string)): FSWatcher`
     Watches file change and reload the corresponding module.